anepsha/Russian-Mentality/README.md

 # Russian Mentality
-**Russian Mentality** is an endless runner racing video game loosely related to stereotyped road traffic in Russia.
-The gameplay is pretty uncomplicated: the player is driving a Mercedes-Benz G-Class and his task to literally jump across the traffic with Space bar.
-If the player collides with another car, the game ends with a time score which is saved to the score table.
+**Russian Mentality** is an endless runner racing video game loosely based on stereotyped road traffic in Russia.
+The gameplay is fairly simple: the player is driving a Mercedes-Benz G-Class (Gelandewagen) and his objective is literally to jump across the traffic using Space bar.
+In case the player crashes into another car, the game ends with a time score which is saved to the scores table.

 Built using
 ---